sunyujie666/demo01/readme.txt

 Git is fucking distribute version control system!
-Git is free software, I love it.
+Git is free software distribute under the GPL, I love it.